rockett-raccoonn/HAHAHA/README.md

 * I'm a furry and have been in the community for as long as i can remember.

-* My favorite animal is the bear.
+* My favorite animal is the monkey.
 No specific species, though.

-* I have 4 cats and I love them all so, so dearly ᓚ₍ ^. .^₎
+* I have 5 cats and I love them all so, so dearly ᓚ₍ ^. .^₎

 * Progressive Christian! ♱ That means that no, I don't think being a minority is a sin.
 If you aren't Christian, thats totally fine, just be respectful, please!
 I am an ex-satanist/witch/hellenist/judaist, all from different periods of my life, so chances are, I understand where you're coming from if you're uncomfortable being around religious people.
 Thats alright!
 I won't push it on anybody, though I do openly show my love for God.
 Whoever you worship, if anyone at all, I respect you if you respect me. (๑´>᎑<)~*